google/wireit/README.md

   show writing a small script and using `|` to check the status.
 - Finish README

+## Features

+- Few dependencies!
+Wireit depends only on `fast-glob` for matching file patterns, and `chokidar` for watching the filesystem.

 ## Motivation

 NPM package build configurations can get pretty complicated.
 Here's an example